vanilla/garden-schema/README.md

 ## JSON Schema Support

-The **Schema** object is a wrapper for an [Open API Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) array.
+The **Schema** object is a wrapper for an [OpenAPI Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) array.
 This means that you can pass a valid JSON schema to Schema's constructor.
 The table below lists the JSON Schema properties that are supported.

 | Property | Applies To | Notes |
 | -------- | ---------- | ----------- |